lukas-krecan/ShedLock/README.md

 The `@SchedulerLock` annotation has several purposes.
 First of all, only annotated methods are locked, the library ignores all other scheduled tasks.
 You also have to specify the name for the lock.
 Only one tasks with the same name can be executed at the same time.
-Lastly, you can set `lockForMillis` attribute which specifies how long the lock should be kept in case the executing node dies.
+Lastly, you can set `lockAtMostFor` attribute which specifies how long the lock should be kept in case the executing node dies.
 This is just a fallback, under normal circumstances the lock is released as soon the tasks finishes.

 ### Configure the task scheduler